On Stellar Migration from Andromeda to the Milky Way: Data Selection from Gaia DR3 Catalogue

 \section{Data Selection from \textit{Gaia} DR3 Catalogue}

 The \textit{Gaia} Data Release 3 data are provided by the \textit{Gaia} archive website at \texttt{https://gea.esac.esa.int/archive/}.
 We use the following prompt in the ADQL interface:

 The \texttt{SELECT} line provides the columns of the data base used for the result table.
 The \texttt{FROM} line sets the data base from which the data are drawn.
 The \texttt{WHERE} and \texttt{AND} lines refer to further conditional statements for the data selection.
-Here, we use conditions that only adds a \textit{Gaia} object to the results if the object in question has absolute values in parallax, radial velocity and proper motion (\texttt{pmra} and \texttt{pmdec}) larger than twice their respective errors.
-Lastly, the final condition calculates the velocity magnitude of the object from its radial velocity and proper motion and only adds it to the results if it is $\geq 190\,\mathrm{km\, s^{-1}}$.
+Here, we use multiple conditions to ensure we obtain pure and accurate data from the \textit{Gaia} catalogue.
+First, we require relative errors smaller than $20\%$ for radial velocity and proper motion (\texttt{pmra} and \texttt{pmdec}).
+For parallax measurements, we initially use a more relaxed criterion of relative errors smaller than $50\%$.
+After this selection we remove the parallax offset present in the \textit{Gaia} catalogue as detailed in \citet{Lindegren2020} and \citet{Groeneweg2021}.
+The parameters \verb|phot_g_mean_mag|, \verb|nu_eff_used_in_astrometry|, \verb|pseudocolor|, \verb|ecl_lat| and \verb|astrometric_params_solved| are required for this.
+Once the parallax values are corrected, we apply the criterion of relative error smaller than $20\%$.
+This condition matches the parallax accuracy to the rest of the data and enables us to accurately estimate distances from parallaxes by simply inverting them \citep{Bailer-Jones2015}.
+In addition to accuracy conditions on the parameters we use directly, we also select stars with criteria on the parameters \verb|ruwe| (renormalised unit weight error), \verb|rv_nb_transits| (number of epochs used to determine the radial velocity of each star) and \verb|rv_expected_sig_to_noise| (expected signal-to-noise ratio in the combination of individual spectra used to determine the \textit{Gaia} DR3 radial velocity).
+For details on these criteria, we refer to \citet{Marchetti_2022} from where we have adopted them.
+Lastly, the final condition calculates the velocity magnitude of the object from its radial velocity and proper motion and only adds it to the result table if it is $\geq 150\,\mathrm{km\, s^{-1}}$.
 Notably, this velocity magnitude is in the heliocentric rest frame.
-We choose this velocity threshold because the maximum amount of objects in one result table is limited to 3 million.
-The $190\,\mathrm{km\, s^{-1}}$ threshold returns a result table just below that limit.
+We choose this low threshold to make sure we do not miss any stars in the catalogue that have a velocity larger than $500\,\mathrm{km\,s^{-1}}$ in the Galactocentric rest frame.